thompsonel11/ReadMe_Generator/README.md

   ## Questions
   If you have questions about this application please email: test Or visit my Github profile: https://github.com/test

   ## License

-    This project is licensed under the Apache license
+    This project is licensed under the GNU license